 One morning at 7:00 a.m. your teenage daughter asks you for your help.
 "Would you scrape the frost off my car windows, dad, so I can see to drive to school."
 Prior to her request, you'd already been thinking about the fact that your schedule that day is packed, so your initial thought is, "I've got better things to do with my time than scrape your windows."
 And you justify that thought with a follow-up thought, "Plus, if I do it for you, you'll never learn the valuable lesson about scraping frost off windows."
-So after that thought process you say, "No, not today.
-You scrape your own windows."

-You're driving down the road heading for an important ministry opportunity.
+You're driving down the road heading for an important meeting.
 You're supposed to be there at 1:00, but as you glance at your watch, you're wondering if you're going to make it on time.
 The reason is right in front of you.
 There's a car in your way and it's going 45 mph in a 55 mph zone.
 You see a double yellow line that means you're not going to be passing this sight-seer in the near future.
 You find yourself squeezing the steering wheel and mumbling, "What's this guy think he's doing?
 Doesn't he realize I need him to get out of my way on my road?!"

 Can you relate to any of the above scenarios?
 I must confess that these are not hypothetical situations.
-They really happened this week.
-And the reason I know they happened is because the subject in each is me.
+Those are true situations, and the reason I know they're true is because the subject in each is me.